learn-co-curriculum/react-hooks-components-basics-lab/README.md

 ## Deliverables

 - Two components have not been properly imported in `src/App.js`.
-Identify and debug the issue (_hint_: the stack trace when running `npm test` should point you in the right direction!)
+Identify and debug the issue.
+The stack trace when running `npm test` should point you in the right direction! **HINT**: take a look at the component files.
+One of these components is exported by `default`, but the other is _not_.
+How does this change importing?

-- `App` needs to render three children components:
+- Once you have the first two components importing correctly, import and render a third component, `MouseComponent`.
+In total, `App` needs to render three children components:

   1. `CatComponent`
   2. `EinsteinQuoteComponent`
   3. `MouseComponent`

-- Once the tests are passing, make sure to check out the fun animation in the browser!
+- Once the tests are passing, make sure to check out the fun animation in the browser by running `npm start`!

 [deutschland]: https://de.wikipedia.org/wiki/Deutschland